Lightning Photography Guide (2024)

 Timelapse is when you take a series of photos at a set interval for a certain duration.
 For example, when I'm timelapsing a storm I'll take a single shot every second until I've taken about 300-400 photos.
 This gives me roughly 10 seconds of footage when played back at 30fps.
 To achieve this, your camera needs an intervalometer function.
 If it doesn't have one then you can attach a 3rd party intervalometer device such as this one from LRTimelapse.

-Have you any idea how annoying it is the amount of bolts I’ve seen fall within that 1 second?
+Do you have any idea how annoying it is the amount of bolts I’ve seen fall within that 1 second?

 Don't worry if your camera doesn't have a timelapse function or your budget doesn't extend to buying an additional controller as there is a redneck solution you might want to try.
 Get hold of a cheap remote shutter release (I use this one), dial in a longer exposure setting and simply lock down the button on the remote shutter.
 This has the advantage of there being no intervals between shots so you won't miss out on that thundery magic.
 The downside however is that you're forced into using longer shutter speeds to slow down your capture rate.
 If your camera doesn't have an intervalometer function then it likely has a smaller image buffer.
 If it has a smaller image buffer then less photos can be taken before that buffer becomes overloaded regardless of memory card capacity.